 – Adding thermal insulation to walls, ceilings, and pipes can help, too (in fact, rust spots on any water pipes could be an indication there is too much moisture in a room.
 Adding insulation to the pipes is a good idea.)

 Mold can be a very serious problem in homes and businesses and it is important to take care of the problem as soon as possible.
+People can also click now to get expert advice on the problems.
 The consequences to health and property can be severe.
 While remediation of mold can be expensive, the damage mold can cause could be even worse.
 Frank Foreman has seen many cases where it is actually cheaper for the homeowner to knock down and rebuild an entire house rather than remove the existing mold infestation.

 Keep in mind some of the potential signs that mold may be growing within a property: